Ida Slater: a geologist ahead of her time

 26 June 2015

-Unearth 15 facts about William Smith’s pioneering map on its 200-year anniversary.
+Unearth 15 facts about William Smith’s pioneering map, which was published in 1815.

 Laser technique wins innovation award